Golf-Statistical records from U.S. Opens

-June 11 Following is a list of statistical records from the U.S. Open since the inaugural event was held at Newport in 1895, ahead of next week's June 18-21 edition at Chambers Bay in University Place, Washington:
+June 10 Following is a list of statistical records from the U.S. Open since the inaugural event was held at Newport in 1895, ahead of next week's June 16-19 edition at Oakmont Country Club in Oakmont, Pennsylvania:

 - - - -